 This video/blog focuses on what can happen to our relationships when we take them for granted, the benefits of appreciating we have a relationship, and an activity to help develop that appreciation.

-**A written (and mildly modified) version of the video can be read below.
+**A written version of the video can be read below.

 Hello my name is Bri McCarroll and I am a psychotherapist located in Western Massachusetts.
-I help couples connect and communicate better by learning tools and skills that I teach in both Semi-private Workshops and Private Retreats
+I help couples connect and communicate better by learning tools and skills that I teach in both Couples Workshops and Private Retreats.

 One person I saw the other day, so impressed me, and really got me into thinking about gratitude.
 I went up to him and asked, “How are you doing today?” and his response surprised me because of the gratitude he showed.

 He said, “I am just grateful to have my job.
 I’m here working hard.
 It is hard work, but I am grateful to have this job because it provides for my family, gives me a source of pride, and I am healthy enough to do this.
 I am just grateful that I am here right now working.”

 I was actually kind of stunned.
 That is healthy, pure and great gratitude.
 It made me think about how so many times, we take all these things for granted.
 I get it.
 We know this; this is nothing new.
 But we really take our relationships for granted, a lot of times, as well.

 So today, I want to talk a little bit about what happens when we are taking our relationships for granted, and what we can gain from being a little bit more grateful in them and just an idea to maybe inspire that a little bit.

 We Reduce the Positive Signals We Send Our Partners